 Students can take courses in different formats during the same semester.
 For instance, taking Accounting and Information Systems online, while taking Methods of Decision Sciences on-campus.
 Students may take all courses online, though there are a few program requirements that must be completed in person.
 These requirements include an orientation, selected final exams, and the final culminating experience presentations, given either on a final project or the student's original thesis.
 Cal State Fresno does have approved testing locations and Respondus prepared to bridge geographic barriers that might otherwise prevent a student from completing certain requirements.
 Students in the program have the option of participating in a Summer Study Abroad Program during the summer.
 The primary mode of delivery for course content is the Blackboard Learning System.

-Ashford University is an online, for-profit university based out of San Diego, CA. Ashford has a Master of Business Administration program which requires 42 credits of coursework.
+UAGC is an online, independent institution based in San Diego, CA. UAGC has a Master of Business Administration program which requires 42 credits of coursework.
 The coursework is divided between 33 core courses and credit of specialized courses.
 Courses cover topics including Business, Information Systems, and Mathematics through courses such as Financial Accounting & Analysis, Management of Information Systems, Statistical Concepts for Research.
-Ashford also offers fourteen different specialization options that students can add on to the core courses in the program.
+UAGC also offers fourteen different specialization options that students can add on to the core courses in the program.
 Specializations include topics such as Media Management, Finance, and Business Economics.
 There are prerequisite requirements in statistics and business coursework that students may be required to take if they did not successfully do so during their undergraduate career.

 #26.
 Naval Postgraduate School